Liverpool City Tramways

 A motorman (Employee 2357) and a conductor (Employee 2447?) pose with their tramcar — photo undated, but probably taken in the early 1950s.
 Both men are wearing the new 'numbered' cap badges, which are thought to have been introduced in the late 1940s or early 1950s.
 Author's Collection.

-A blow-up of the above photo showing details of the numbered cap badge and the small 'Liver Bird' collar badges.
+An enlargement of the above photograph showing details of the numbered cap badge and the small 'Liver Bird' collar badges.
 The epaulettes bear a badge of some description at the shoulder end, very probably the lozenge-shaped badge shown below.

 Liverpool Corporation Passenger Transport numbered cap badge — nickel.
 These badges are thought to have been introduced in the late 1940s or early 1950s.
 Photo courtesy of the Alan Robson Collection.